A Little Lumpen Novelita

-A Little Lumpen Novelita (Una novelita lumpen in Spanish) is a 2002 novel by the Chilean author Roberto Bolaño.
-A translation from the Spanish by Natasha Wimmer was published by New Directions in September 2014.
+A Little Lumpen Novelita (Una novelita lumpen in Spanish) is a 2002 coming-of-age novel by the Chilean author Roberto Bolaño.
+In September 2014, New Directions published an English-language translated by Natasha Wimmer.
 The book is divided into sixteen short chapters, told in first person by the protagonist Bianca, who recalls her childhood, adolescence and early adulthood.

 Il Futuro, a 2013 film directed by Alicia Scherson and starring Manuela Martelli and Rutger Hauer, was based on this novel.